 StriVectin makes anti-aging skincare.
-Their products are more reasonably priced than other skincare brands we’ve recently reviewed like Nulastin, which charges nearly the price-per-pound of gold for its skincare products.
-StriVectin suggests that some of their products "visibly corrects signs of aging" while others can "help reduce the look of redness."
+Their products are reasonably priced, and the brand suggests that one of their products "visibly corrects signs of aging" while others can "help reduce the look of redness."

 But does StriVectin contain ingredients proven in medical research to have these effects on skin or are these just marketing claims?
 Do their products contain any unhealthy additive ingredients?
 And how do real users respond to StriVectin products?